One Main Reason Why New Years Resolutions Fail

 The Work After Midnight

-When reality fails to match that fantasy quickly enough, disappointment sets in—and quitting feels logical.
+When reality fails to match that fantasy quickly enough, disappointment sets in, and quitting feels logical.

 The people who actually change don’t wait for the year to turn.
 They redesign their days.
 They lower the bar.
 They repeat small actions long enough for identity to catch up.
+This is where the practical work begins: not in declarations, but in the slow building of who you want to become.

 FAQ